SaherHassaballa/algorithm_project/README.md

 - **Merge Sort**: Stable recursive sorting algorithm.
 - **Radix Sort**: Fast non-comparative sorting for integers.

-These algorithms help demonstrate how sorting changes the dataset and allows users to interactively explore them through the dashboard.
+These algorithms demonstrate how different sorting methods affect the dataset and allow interactive exploration through the dashboard.

 ---